ceph/ceph/doc/dev/cephadm/host-maintenance.rst

 #.
 When a host is placed into maintenance, the time of the event could be persisted.
 This
    would allow the orchestrator layer to establish a maintenance window for the task and alert if the maintenance window has been exceeded.
+#.
+The maintenance process could support plugins to allow other integration tasks to be
+   initiated as part of the transition to and from maintenance.
+This plugin capability could support actions like;

+   * alert suppression to 3rd party monitoring framework(s)
+   * service level reporting, to record outage windows